realpython/python-guide/docs/writing/style.rst

     def make_complex(x, y):
         return {'x': x, 'y': y}

-In the good code above, x and y are explicitely received from the caller, and an explicit dictionary is returned.
+In the good code above, x and y are explicitly received from the caller, and an explicit dictionary is returned.
 The developer using this function knows exactly what to do by reading the first and last lines, which is not the case with the bad example.